Sooahn Shin

 R package for ℓ1 norm based multidimensional ideal point

-estimation developed by Shin et al. (working paper).
+estimation developed by Shin et al. (JASA, 2025).
 It uses multivariate slice sampling for the

 estimation.